bormaxi8080/osint-timeline/DRAFT.md

 Gortex.
 High-performance code graph and code intelligence engine, supports 257 languages, multi repositories, with access via CLI, MCP Server, and API.
 Built for AI coding agents - expose only needed information, cutting token usage up to 50x.
 100% local: https://github.com/zzet/gortex/

+**OpenKB (Open Knowledge Base)** is an open-source system (in CLI) that compiles raw documents into a structured, interlinked wiki-style knowledge base using LLMs, powered by [**PageIndex**](https://github.com/VectifyAI/PageIndex) for vectorless long document retrieval: https://github.com/VectifyAI/OpenKB

+PixelRAG.
+The end of web parsing.
+The beginning of scalable pixel-native search.
+PixelRAG renders documents - web pages, PDFs, images - as screenshots and retrieves over the images directly.
+Visual structure that HTML parsing throws away - tables, charts, layout, infographics 0 stays intact, so the reader model can actually answer questions about it: https://github.com/StarTrail-org/PixelRAG

 Nasiko is a developer control plane that transforms how you build, deploy, and manage AI agents at scale.
 Built with modern microservices architecture, Nasiko provides everything needed to run production AI agent ecosystems: https://github.com/Nasiko-Labs/nasiko

 Devin Desktop.
 Manage fleets of local and cloud agents from one surface.